BadmWe/dspyt-webpage/dspyt/posts/panel-data-econometrics-an-introduction-with-an-example-in-python.md

 Panel data analysis is a statistical method widespread in the fields of economics, finance and epidemiology to analyze two-dimensional panel data.
 In a production environment regression estimation and data modeling traditionally follows the collection of a data set.
 The three most ubiquitous panel data models are a pooled model, a fixed effects model and a random effects model.

-## Panel data python: Pooled OLS
+## Panel data python: Pooled OLS regression

-For an estimation of pooled OLS we use linearmodels library and for a creation of a constant for a linear equation we use statsmodels library.
+For an estimation of pooled OLS regression we use linearmodels library.
+In addition, for a creation of a constant as input to linear equation we use statsmodels library.

 <div style="background: #f0f0f0; overflow:auto;width:auto;border-width:.1em .1em .1em .8em;padding:.2em .6em;"><pre style="margin: 0; line-height: 125%">exog_vars <span style="color: #666666">=</span> [<span style="color: #4070a0">&quot;Country&quot;</span>, <span style="color: #4070a0">&#39;year&#39;</span>]
 exog <span style="color: #666666">=</span> sm<span style="color: #666666">.</span>add_constant(df[exog_vars])